 To play MP4 on Xbox One without incompatible error, the key lies in the codec of the video and audio stream.
 It is true that Xbox One's stock player are gradually adding support for more codecs and containers, still, users on different versions fail to play MP4, DVD, 4K HDR content, and MKV files on Xbox One every now and then.

 The most efficient solution is to convert the video into Xbox One-compatible formats, while preserving the original quality.
-The tool to use is called VideoProc Converter, which is a video processing software with pre-configured files for commodity devices, including Xbox One, PlayStation, TV, iPhone, etc.
+The tool to use is called VideoProc Converter AI, which is a video processing software with pre-configured files for commodity devices, including Xbox One, PlayStation, TV, iPhone, etc.

 Step 1.
-Download and install VideoProc Converter for Windows or for Mac computers.
+Download and install VideoProc Converter AI for Windows or for Mac computers.

 Step 2.
 Go to the Video section from the main screen, and batch add videos and movies.